opencitations/repository_setup_guides/docs/src/content/docs/virtual_environments/uv_setup.md

 ## Running commands

 UV provides the `uv run` command to execute commands within your project's virtual environment.
-The environment is automatically synced before each run, ensuring consistency.
+The environment is synced before each run.

 ```bash
 uv run python my_script.py
 uv run pytest
 ```

-This executes the specified command within the project's virtual environment without explicitly activating a shell. **UV automatically ensures the environment is synchronized with `uv.lock` before running the command.** This is the recommended approach for scripts and CI/CD pipelines (see examples in the [Automated testing](/repository_setup_guides/ci_cd/automated_testing/) and [Automated releases](/repository_setup_guides/ci_cd/releases/) guides).
+This executes the specified command within the project's virtual environment without explicitly activating a shell.
+UV synchronizes the environment with `uv.lock` before running the command.
+See examples in the [Automated testing](/repository_setup_guides/ci_cd/automated_testing/) and [Automated releases](/repository_setup_guides/ci_cd/releases/) guides.

 ## Python version management